k5cents/srt/cran-comments.md

 * Strings are converted to UTF-8 with `enc2utf8()` where needed and tests that reply on encoding are skipped on systems where said encoding is unavailable.
+* Example files are replaced with one from the public domain.

 ## Previous Submission